Ugochrist13/GalleryApp/README.md

-# Gent Movie Web Application
+# Gent Image Gallery

-This is a movie discovery web application that allows users to search for movies, view movie details, and save their favorite movies.
-It consumes data from the TMDB API.
+Welcome to the Gent Image Gallery, a web application for exploring a diverse collection of beautiful images.
+This project allows users to browse, search, and interact with images, making it a delightful visual experience.

 ## Getting Started